asterisk/documentation/docs/Configuration/Features/Built-in-Dynamic-Features.md

----

-**Information:**  To see what options are currently supported, look at the FEATURE and FEATUREMAP function descriptions. **These functions were added in Asterisk 11.**
+!!! info "**  To see what options are currently supported, look at the FEATURE and FEATUREMAP function descriptions. **These functions were added in Asterisk 11."
     At this time the functions do not work with custom features.
 Those are set with a channel variable as described in the [Custom Dynamic Features](/Configuration/Features/Custom-Dynamic-Features) section.

----
+[//]: # (end-info)